Table of contentsAbout Us

 Each page is first written/compiled by a Masters-level art historian, and subsequently edited by a PhD-level specialist in the field.
 Multiple other editors and proofreaders review the page before and after publication on the website.

 Often, errors and mistakes continue to be found.
 For that reason The Art Story updates and corrects content on a weekly basis.
-Many of the corrections come from the thousands of passionate readers that enjoy our content.
+Many of the corrections come from the thousands of passionate readers and art professionals that enjoy our content.
 Thus, The Art Story continues to evolve and stay current.

 Is The Art Story an Academic or a non-Academic Resource?